Why do we eat less ice cream and sweets today when they are much more readily available?

 |(d'Artagnan and Atticus on Pentland Hills-next stop Lucas!, circa 2005)|

-So, today with fridges at home and more disposable income to spend on bumper packs of sweets and chocolate, why do we not consume such goods quite as often?
-Perhaps, it's because we no longer hear the sound of musical chimes first to draw us in!
+So, today with fridges at home and more disposable income to spend on bumper packs of sweets and chocolate, why do some of us not eat confectionery quite as often?
+Perhaps, it's because we no longer hear the sound of Pavlovian musical chimes to draw us in.